What is Anthropology?

 - Cultural anthropologists work with living human groups and individuals throughout the world, recording their ways of life and beliefs (ethnography) and analyzing and interpreting their findings with a view to understanding and explaining similarities and differences in human behaviour.

-Department of Anthropology office ( L&HS-DNA C207) is open Monday to Friday.
+Department of Anthropology office

-Download Anthropology - A Profile (pdf)
+Anthropology - A Profile (Download PDF)